 - SUNY New Paltz Student Research Symposium

-- Posters at the Capitol- This event will bring together SUNY Administration officials and state legislators with undergraduate scholars from each SUNY campus.
+- Posters at the NYS Capitol Legislative Office Building- This event will bring together SUNY Administration officials and state legislators with undergraduate scholars from each SUNY campus.
 The poster session features graduate and undergraduate students on alternating years.
-We are seeking nominations for undergraduate students to present research posters to the 2012 event.
+We are seeking nominations for undergraduate students to present research posters to the 2016 event.
 Click here for a PDF of the detailed Call for Nominations.

 - National Conference on Undergraduate Research- “The National Conferences on Undergraduate Research (NCUR), established in 1987, is dedicated to promoting undergraduate research, scholarship, and creative activity in all fields of study by sponsoring an annual conference for students.
 Unlike meetings of academic professional organizations, this gathering of young scholars welcomes presenters from all institutions of higher learning and from all corners of the academic curriculum.
 Through this annual conference, NCUR creates a unique environment for the celebration and promotion of undergraduate student achievement, provides models of exemplary research and scholarship, and helps to improve the state of undergraduate education.
 Students presenting at the National Conference will have the option of doing an oral or poster presentation.”
 Students must follow the instructions to be eligible for travel funds.